| |

 Tina was elected to the National Advisory Panel for Mind

-Link—the user/survivor arm of national Mind, the leading
+Link the user/survivor arm of national Mind, the

-mental health charity in England and Wales, and was Chair
+leading mental health charity in England and Wales, and was

-for two years.
-She was also involved in setting up the National
+Chair for two years.
+She was also involved in setting up the

 Survivor User Network in 2005 and just finished a term

-to actively campaign at grass roots level for better mental
+actively campaign at grass roots level for better mental health

 |